 ← Back to Home

-Sparkle Protocol : A Lightning-Enabled NFT Standard for Bitcoin Ordinals
+Sparkle Protocol: A Lightning-Enabled Trading Proposal for Bitcoin Ordinals

 Abstract

-Sparkle Protocol presents a pragmatic approach to enabling Lightning Network trading for Bitcoin Ordinals through integration with the spark.money SDK.
-This specification describes a metadata standard that, when inscribed alongside ordinal content, signals Lightning Network compatibility and enables instant settlement of NFT trades.
-We demonstrate how existing ordinals can be upgraded through a reinscription mechanism and how marketplace integration can be achieved through protocol detection.
+Sparkle Protocol is an open, production-proven specification implementing a Lightning Network trading mechanism for Bitcoin Ordinals through a coordinator-based atomic swap architecture.
+This specification describes a metadata standard that, when inscribed alongside ordinal content, signals Lightning Network compatibility and proposes a path toward faster settlement of NFT trades.
+We outline how existing ordinals could potentially be upgraded through a reinscription mechanism and how marketplace integration might be achieved through protocol detection.

 1. Introduction